contensis/docs-delivery-dotnet/key-concepts/node-get.md

 *depth*
 > Type: `int`
-> The depth of decendants to include for the node, to a maximum overall depth of 9.
+> The depth of descendants to include for the node, to a maximum overall depth of 9.
 The default is 0.
 This reduces calls to the HTTP service and improves performance.

 ### Examples